yeosu0107/unity-os-native-popup/README.md

 > Warning log is returned when used in the Unity editor.

+## Getting Started
+You can install UnityOSNativePopup into your Unity project using the unitypackage.<br/>
+Download the latest version from [release](https://github.com/yeosu0107/UnityOSNativePopup/releases).
+And import the downloaded unitypackage into your project.

 ## How to use

 For a detailed description of each function, please check to the [Wiki](https://github.com/yeosu0107/UnityOSNativePopup/wiki).